76 Best Dessert Recipes for Weight Loss

 It's safe to say dessert might just be the most important part of any meal, right?
 OK, so that's a bit of a stretch, but there really is nothing better than indulging in something sweet after a savory, satisfying dinner.
 But the thing with desserts is that they are sweets, so yes, they are often high in sugar and calories, and aren't necessarily the best for keeping on track with your weight-loss goals, especially if you order one while dining out at a restaurant.
 But that's where our homemade healthy dessert recipes come in.

-Check out 28 of our own homemade, healthy dessert recipes.
-Just a warning: you’re going to want to get in the kitchen and start baking right away, so don’t say we didn’t warn you!
+Check out our list of homemade, healthy dessert recipes.
+Just a warning: you're going to want to get in the kitchen and start baking right away, so don't say we didn't warn you!

 Chocolate Chip Cookies